-How do you know if you have a virtual team?
+What is a virtual team?
 The answer is rather simple: if you have at least one person on your team who's not in physical proximity to the rest of the team, you have a virtual team.
 It's that easy to make the distinction.

-Let's say you manage a colocated, or in-person, team, and you make an accommodation to have one of your employees work from another location for several months to take care of an ailing parent.
+Let's say you manage a colocated, or in-person team and you make an accommodation to have one of your employees work from another location for several months to take care of an ailing parent.
 Guess what?
 You have a virtual team.

 On the other extreme, let's say you're an entrepreneur and you're assembling a crack team of engineers, designers, and marketing gurus from all over the world.
 You have no physical headquarters; no city your company can call home.
 You're definitely a virtual team!

 There are further delineations within a virtual team that have become more common in recent years.
 For example, virtual teams include both fully remote teams and hybrid teams.
 While there are different ways to manage hybrid and remote workers, there are some consistent strategies that effective managers of virtual teams should always employ.
 Before we dive into our best tips for building successful virtual teams, let’s take a step back and look at what some of the advantages of virtual teams are.

 Our 2022 State of Remote Work tells us that 62% of workers feel more productive when working remotely, and that hybrid workers save an average of $19.11 per day when not commuting to the office.
 The advantages of virtual teams don’t stop there.
 Whether your team is hybrid or completely remote, there are a variety of benefits including: